 DUPIXENT can be given by your doctor in a clinic or self-administered at home.
 If your healthcare provider decides that you or a caregiver can give DUPIXENT injections, you or your caregiver should receive training on the right way to prepare and inject DUPIXENT.

-The recommended dose is specified in the table below.
+The recommended dose is specified in the appropriate tables below.
 Use DUPIXENT exactly as prescribed by your healthcare provider.

 Talk to your doctor and download the detailed Instructions for Use for information on how to prepare and inject DUPIXENT and how to properly store and dispose of used DUPIXENT Pre-filled Syringes and Pre-filled Pens.
 Do not try to inject DUPIXENT until you have been shown the right way by your doctor.